 |Children (6-11yrs) with special condition (liver failure, renal or hepatic impairment)||Start with 1 tablet or 2 tsp (10 mg) every other day.||Not recommended|

 The cost of Claritin and Zyrtec varies depending on form; generic versions of both drugs are cheaper than the branded forms.

 Claritin costs about $0.45 per tablet, or $17.98, for a pack of 30 tablets on Amazon.

 Zyrtec costs less per tablet, overall.
 A pack of 70 on Amazon.com costs $23.99, or $0.34 per tablet.

 While both Claritin and Zyrtec have relatively few side effects, some individuals may have a reaction to the drugs—usually a mild side effect that will not require contacting a doctor.
 For those taking other medication, including other allergy relief drugs, speaking to a doctor before taking Claritin or Zyrtec, too, is advisable.

 A new side effect to these drugs may also be reported to US FDA at 1-800-FDA-1088 and Health Canada at 1-866-234-2345.

-For Zyrtec, less serious side effects may include dizziness, drowsiness; tired feeling; dry mouth; sore throat, cough; nausea, constipation; or headache.
+Zyrtec's common, less serious side effects can include drowsiness, dry mouth, sore throat, dizziness, headache, cough, nausea, or constipation.